-Subject Group (Summary Level)
+Subject group (summary level)

-Classifies courses into a summary level of 26 subjects.
+This classifies courses into a summary level of 26 subjects.
 Each course is assigned up to three valid JACS3 subject codes (e.g. G100 - Mathematics) and a course balance indicator by UCAS, which are available for review by the provider.
-The course is assigned a subject based on these JACS3 subject codes and balance indicator, it largely correlates to the first two characters of the subject codes.
-Where there are more than one JACS3 subject codes for a given course, and the balance indicator is dual or triple, the first two characters of each subject code are reported in combination to a relevant category (e.g. Course with dual balance indicator with JACS3 subject codes B940 = Counselling and C843= Counselling psychology is assigned a subject 'Y Combined sciences').
+The course is assigned a subject based on these JACS3 subject codes and balance indicator, which largely correlates to the first two characters of the subject codes.
+Where there are more than one JACS3 subject codes for a given course, and the balance indicator is dual or triple, the first two characters of each subject code are reported in combination to a relevant category (e.g. course with dual balance indicator with JACS3 subject codes B940 = Counselling and C843 = Counselling psychology is assigned the subject 'Y Combined sciences').

-Please note: Between 2007 and 2011 the subject codes assigned to each course were from the JACS2.0 classification, therefore JACS3 versions of the subject categories have been approximated for 2007 to 2011 to allow a consistent time series.
+Please note: Between 2007 and 2011, the subject codes assigned to each course were from the JACS2.0 classification, therefore JACS3 versions of the subject categories have been approximated for 2007 to 2011 to allow a consistent time series.

-Subject Group (Detailed Level)
+Subject group (detailed level)

 Classifies courses into a detailed level of 215 subjects.
 Each course is assigned up to three valid JACS3 subject codes (e.g. G100 - Mathematics) and a course balance indicator by UCAS, which are available for review by the provider.
-The course is assigned a subject based on these JACS3 subject codes and balance indicator, it largely correlates to the first two characters of the subject codes.
-Where there are more than one JACS3 subject codes for a given course, and the balance indicator is dual or triple, the first two characters of each subject code are reported in combination to a relevant category (e.g. Course with dual balance indicator with JACS3 subject codes L370 = Social Theory and M900 = Others in Law is assigned a subject 'Y Combs of soc studies/law').
+The course is assigned a subject based on these JACS3 subject codes and balance indicator, which largely correlates to the first two characters of the subject codes.
+Where there are more than one JACS3 subject codes for a given course, and the balance indicator is dual or triple, the first two characters of each subject code are reported in combination to a relevant category (e.g. course with dual balance indicator with JACS3 subject codes L370 = Social theory and M900 = Others in law is assigned the subject 'Y Combs of soc studies/law').

-Please note: Between 2007 and 2011 the subject codes assigned to each course were from the JACS2.0 classification, therefore JACS3 versions of the subject categories have been approximated for 2007 to 2011 to allow a consistent time series.
+Please note: Between 2007 and 2011, the subject codes assigned to each course were from the JACS2.0 classification, therefore JACS3 versions of the subject categories have been approximated for 2007 to 2011 to allow a consistent time series.